-On January 18, 2013, the Supreme Court of Canada (the “SCC“) unanimously confirmed that it is appropriate for sentencing judges to take immigration consequences into consideration when determining the appropriateness of a sentence.
-It reiterated the principle that in determining what a fit sentence is, the sentencing judge should take into account any relevant aggravating or mitigating circumstances, as well as objective and subjective factors related to the offender’s personal circumstances.
-As such, it held that the collateral consequences related to immigration may be relevant in tailoring the sentence, but that their significance depends on and has to be determined in accordance with the facts of the case.
-In other words, “a sentencing judge may exercise his or her discretion to take collateral immigration consequences into account, provided that the sentence that is ultimately imposed is proportionate to the gravity of the offence and the degree of responsibility of the offender.
+On January 18, 2013, the Supreme Court of Canada (the “SCC“) in R v.
+Pham unanimously confirmed that it is appropriate for sentencing judges to take immigration consequences into consideration when determining the appropriateness of a sentence.
+The SCC stated in determining what a fit sentence is, the sentencing judge should take into account any relevant aggravating or mitigating circumstances, as well as objective and subjective factors related to the offender’s personal circumstances.
+As such, the SCC held that the collateral consequences related to immigration may be relevant in tailoring the sentence, but that their significance depends on and has to be determined in accordance with the facts of the case.
+In other words, as the court stated, “a sentencing judge may exercise his or her discretion to take collateral immigration consequences into account, provided that the sentence that is ultimately imposed is proportionate to the gravity of the offence and the degree of responsibility of the offender.
 The flexibility of [Canada’s] sentencing process should not be misused by imposing inappropriate and artificial sentences in order to avoid collateral consequences which may flow from a statutory scheme or from other legislation, thus circumventing Parliament’s will.”
 The SCC also warned about the need to avoid creating a separate sentencing scheme with a de jure special range of sentencing options where deportation is a risk.

 . . . the risk of deportation cannot justify a sentence which is inconsistent with the fundamental purpose and the principles of sentencing identified in the Criminal Code.
 The sentencing process cannot be used to circumvent the provisions and policies of the Immigration and Refugee Act.
 As indicated above, however, there is seldom only one correct sentencing response.
 The risk of deportation can be a factor to be taken into consideration in choosing among the appropriate sentencing responses and tailoring the sentence to best fit the crime and the offender . . . .